 4. Flux Control Method

-Those mentioned above are only some of the main ways for DC motor speed control.
-After comparison, you may know it is wise to add a micro gearbox as the DC motor controller for ideal speed and select the DC motors with suitable voltage supply, which is a convenient and cost-effective way.
+The methods above are only some of the main ways to achieve DC motor speed control.
+Through comparison, it’s easy to see that adding a micro gearbox as the DC motor controller to reach your ideal speed while selecting a DC motor with a suitable voltage supply one of the most convenient and cost-effective methods.